Robert A. Starr

-Robert A. Starr (born December 17, 1942) is an American politician from Vermont who currently serves as a Democratic member of the Vermont State Senate.
+Robert A. Starr (born December 17, 1942) is an American politician from Vermont who served as a Democratic member of the Vermont State Senate from 2005 to 2025.
 He has represented the Essex-Orleans senate district since 2004.
-He had previously spent a quarter-century in the Vermont House of Representatives.
+Since redistricting in 2022 he has represented the Orleans District.
+He had previously spent 25 years in the Vermont House of Representatives.

 Biography

 Robert Starr was born in Hartford, Connecticut, on December 17, 1942.
 He has lived in Troy, Vermont since moving there in 1944.
 He received an Associate Degree in agriculture from Vermont Technical College.

-Starr is married to his wife Anita Cadieux.
+Starr is married to Anita Cadieux.
 The couple has one son.

 He is a professional truck driver.
 Starr is president of his own transportation company.
 He is director of the Vermont Truck and Bus Association.

 Public life

-Congress
+Vermont General Assembly

 Starr was elected to the Vermont House of Representatives in 1978 and served there until 2004.
 From 1985 to 2000, he chaired the House Agriculture Committee.
 He was elected to the Vermont Senate in 2004 and was re-elected two years later.
+Starr continued to win reelection until 2024, when he retired.
+He was succeeded by Republican Samuel Douglass.